Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/wifi.md

 To enable your application to use the Wi-Fi functionality:

-1. To use the [Tizen.Network.WiFi](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Network.WiFi.html) namespace, the application has to request permission by adding the following privileges to the <strong>`tizen-manifest.xml`</strong> file:
+1. To use the [Tizen.Network.WiFi](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Network.WiFi.html) namespace, the application has to request permission by adding the following privileges to the `tizen-manifest.xml` file:

     ```
     <privileges>